Nagendramalakalapalli/Module3_Group17/2 BicomSystem/1_Requirements/README.md

 # 5W's and 1'H
 ## Who
-### User who wants to know Status Remotely.
+### User who wants to know Status Remotely

 ## What
-### Remote wireless key for car/automotives.
+### Remote wireless key for car/automotives

 ## When
-### To know status of window,Alarm,Battery,Door.
+### To know status of window,Alarm,Battery,Door

 ## Where
-### When User is away/inside the car.
+### When User is away/inside the car

 ## Why
-### To know the status of features of the car.
+### To know the status of features of the car
 ## How
-### Using Blue switch by blinking the LED's to known status of window,alaram, Battery, Door.
+### Using Blue switch by blinking the LED's to known status of window,alaram, Battery, Door

 # Reqirements
 ## High Level Requirement